-A: I’d say Libya is cheaper as many things that were expensive in the UK are very cheap here.
-Water, bread, gas, petrol and electricity are heavily subsidised by the government so they are almost free to buy.
-Besides salaries for expats are pretty high (in my field at least) and they are tax-free so you’ve got more than enough to live on and save some.
+A: I’d say Libya is cheaper, as many things that were expensive in the UK are very cheap here.
+Water, bread, gas, petrol and electricity are heavily subsidised by the government.
+Besides, salaries for expats are pretty high (in my field at least) and they are tax-free, so you’ve got more than enough to live on and save some.

 Q: How would you rate the public transport in Zawia?
 What are the different options?
 Do you need to own a car?

 Q: How would you rate the healthcare in Libya?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences regarding doctors and hospitals?
 Are there any hospitals you would recommend?

 Q: What are the biggest safety issues facing expats living in Libya?
 Are there any areas expats should avoid?

-A: Like everywhere in the world, there are always places to avoid but that’s not only for expats.
-The security situation in Libya is always kinda unstable, so it’s best to be careful at all times and take the advice of the locals when they mention safety issues.
+A: Like everywhere in the world, there are always places to avoid, but that’s not only for expats.
+The security situation in Libya is always kind of unstable, so it’s best to be careful at all times and take the advice of the locals when they mention safety issues.
 Having said that, we don’t feel afraid living here; it’s not a problem in our everyday life.

 Q: How do you rate the standard of housing in Libya?
 What different options are available for expats?

-A: The renting market is difficult here because there are more demands than on offer.
-It is fairly easy to rent a flat for a single person but it gets complicated for a family houses.
+A: The renting market is difficult here because there are more demands than what's on offer.
+It is fairly easy to rent a flat for a single person, but it gets complicated for a family house.
 Besides, many companies offer accommodation to their employees as part of their salary packages.
 The standards of newly built accommodation are very high.
-Again Libya is a rich country and people like their comfort.
+Again, Libya is a rich country and people like their comfort.